 The financial statements also set out details of the Authority's reserves and balances, which are an essential tool to manage risk exposure and smooth the impact of major costs.
 The requirement for financial reserves is acknowledged in statute.
-Sections 32 and 43 of the Local Government Finance Act 1992 require billing and precepting authorities in England and Wales to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement, and regard to LAAP Bulletin 99 - Local Authority Reserves and Balances.
+Sections 32 and 43 of the Local Government Finance Act 1992 require billing and precepting authorities in England and Wales to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement, and regard to CIPFA Bulletin 13 - Local Authority Reserves and Balances.
 In May 2018 the Government published the New Fire and Rescue Services Framework which introduces a requirement for Combined Fire and Rescue Authorities to publish a Reserve Strategy on their website and outlined the detail which should be included.

 The Reserves Strategy forms part of the Authority's Medium Term Financial Plan.
-The level of the Fire Authority General Fund Balance has reduced from £1.913m to £1.556m which is below the minimum risk based level of 5% of the Revenue Budget (£45.058m) approved in February 2023.
-During the year £0.357m was drawn down to fund the revenue overspend.
+The level of the Fire Authority General Fund Balance has increased by £0.944m to £2.500m returning the reserve to the minimum risk based level of 5% of the Revenue Budget (£50.000m) for 2024/25 approved in February 2024.

-The Authority's revenue balances have decreased by £0.965m to £13.941m at 31 March 2023 (including the 2022/23 Revenue Budget overspend of £0.357m), of which 89% or £12.385m is held for specific purposes.
-With the addition of the Capital Reserves of £0.520m this means that total usable reserves stand at £14.461m as shown in note 20 to the accounts.
+The Authority's revenue balances have decreased by £0.632m to £13.309m at 31 March 2024 (including the 2023/24 Revenue Budget underspend of £0.423m), of which 81% or £10.809m is held for specific purposes.
+The total usable reserves stand at £13.308m as shown in note 20 to the accounts.

 Details of the Authority's earmarked reserves can be found within note 8 to the Core Accounting Statements.
-Current earmarked reserves are £12.385m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for revenue cost of borrowing, the use of unused grants carried forward to meet eligible revenue costs and funding shortfalls and the delivery of efficiencies.
+Current earmarked reserves are £10.809m, the most significant being those to provide resources which may be used for capital spending in order to reduce the need for revenue cost of borrowing, the use of unused grants carried forward to meet eligible revenue costs and funding shortfalls and the delivery of efficiencies.
 Earmarked reserves cover projects including Mobilising Strategy, I.T.
 Strategy and Emergency Services Mobile Communication.
 Certain reserves are held to manage the accounting processes for tangible fixed assets, minimum revenue provision and retirement benefits which do not represent usable resources for the Authority.

-The level of reserves held at the end of 2022/23 is £7.048m higher than planned (£14.461m actual against £7.381m planned).
-The main reasons for this are delays in the delivery of the capital programme (£4.311m) and planned investment in IT (£2.331m).
+The level of reserves held at the end of 2023/24 is £7.859m higher than planned (£13.309m actual against £5.450m planned).
+The main reasons for this are delays in the delivery of the capital programme (£2.851m), planned investment in IT (£3.010m), with drawdown from reserves to balance the budget not necessary (£0.636m).